Mashrafe Mortaza: Success

-Mortaza returned from his career-threatening injury and, after impressing in Bangladesh domestic cricket, he was selected in the 13-man squad to face India in a home two-Test series during December 2004.
+Mashrafe returned from his career-threatening injury and, after impressing in Bangladesh domestic cricket, he was selected in the 13-man squad to face India in a home two-Test series during December 2004.
 He announced his return to Test cricket in the first Test at Dhaka by dismissing Rahul Dravid.
 He bowled consistently in the series and nearly dismissed Sachin Tendulkar and Sourav Ganguly, but catches were dropped.
-Cricinfo noted that in the second Test he "toiled manfully again with wretched back-up".
-Mortaza finished the series with five wickets at an average of 37.00, although Bangladesh lost 2–0.
-In the following ODI series, Mortaza played an instrumental role in Bangladesh's 16 run defeat of India in the second ODI on 26 December 2004.
+ESPNcricinfo noted that in the second Test he "toiled manfully again with wretched back-up".
+Mashrafe finished the series with five wickets at an average of 37.00, although Bangladesh lost 2–0.
+In the following ODI series, Mashrafe played an instrumental role in Bangladesh's 16 run defeat of India in the second ODI on 26 December 2004.
 He was awarded the man of the match for his all-round performance—taking two wickets, two catches and scoring 31 not out.
-The match was Bangladesh's 100th ODI and Mortaza's first one-day cricket in 15 months.
+The match was Bangladesh's 100th ODI and Mashrafe's first one-day cricket in 15 months.
 Bangladesh went on to lose the series 2–1.

 In January 2005 Zimbabwe toured Bangladesh, playing two Tests and five ODIs.
 Bangladesh won the Test series one Test to nil, their first series victory in Test cricket.
 In addition, Bangladesh's victory in the first Test at the MA Aziz Stadium was their first Test win.
-In the final innings of the first match, Mortaza took the ninth wicket and with victory imminent he struggled to bowl the next ball and had to wipe away tears and regain his composure before starting his run-up.
-Despite a sore back in the second Test, Mortaza continued to bowl.
-In the two Tests, Mortaza scored 93 runs at an average of 31.00 and took nine wickets at an average of 24.88.
-In a close ODI series, Bangladesh won 3–2 after being 2–0 down, Mortaza played in four matches and took four wickets at an average of 40.00.
+In the final innings of the first match, Mashrafe took the ninth wicket and with victory imminent he struggled to bowl the next ball and had to wipe away tears and regain his composure before starting his run-up.
+Despite a sore back in the second Test, Mashrafe continued to bowl.
+In the two Tests, Mashrafe scored 93 runs at an average of 31.00 and took nine wickets at an average of 24.88.
+In a close ODI series, Bangladesh won 3–2 after being 2–0 down, Mashrafe played in four matches and took four wickets at an average of 40.00.